alvaral/algorithms-and-data-structures/README.md

-# Algorithms Questions Repository for Software Engineering
+# Algorithms and Data Structures Repository

-This project aims to compile a collection of technical interview questions for software engineering candidates.
-Each problem is accompanied by a solution in Java, JavaScript, or C++.
-This repository is designed to help you prepare effectively for technical interviews.
+This project compiles a variety of algorithmic challenges and solutions aimed at enhancing problem-solving skills for software engineers.
+Each problem is paired with a solution in Java, JavaScript, or C++, designed to improve your understanding of core computer science concepts.

 ## How to Prepare

-### Understanding the Process

-Many candidates make the mistake of simply reading through problems and their solutions, akin to trying to learn calculus by merely glancing at problems and answers.
-True preparation involves actively practicing problem-solving.

 ### Key Topics to Focus On

-To excel in technical interviews, familiarize yourself with the following data structures, algorithms, and concepts:

 - **Data Structures**